dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 ### 2.1 Tracker compatibility

-As a lightweight, easily-embeddable scripting language, Lua is available in a huge number of different computing environments and platforms, from [World of Warcraft] [wow] through [OpenResty] [openresty] to [Adobe Photoshop Lightroom] [lightroom].
+As a lightweight, easily-embeddable scripting language, Lua is available in a huge number of different computing environments and platforms, from [World of Warcraft] [wow] through [OpenResty] [openresty] to [Adobe Lightroom] [lightroom].

 To make the Snowplow Lua Tracker work out-of-the-box with as many different Lua programs as possible, we have tried to: